 What we cook and how to receive food assistance

 FareShare supplies free nutritious meals and other rescued food to charities across Victoria.
-Most charities collect our meals from Foodbank Victoria’s Yarraville warehouse, however we also deliver meals to some agencies and schools.
+Most charities collect our meals from Foodbank Victoria’s Yarraville warehouse which supports nearly 500 agencies around the state.
+FareShare also deliver meals direct to a growing number of charities and schools.

 What we cook depends on what businesses donate and we can rescue.
-We cook two types of meals: “wet meals” such as casseroles, pastas, curries, tagines, and savoury pastries such as egg and bacon pies, quiches and vegetable and meat sausage rolls.
+We cook two types of meals: “ready to eat meals” such as casseroles, pastas, curries, tagines, and savoury pastries such as egg and bacon pies, quiches ,and vegetable and meat sausage rolls.

 We endeavour to make our meals as nutritious and tasty as possible.
 The majority of our meals are frozen once packed for longevity and safety.
-Our “wet meals” are vacuum-sealed in 1.2kg pouches.
+Our ready to eat meals are vacuum-sealed in 1.2kg pouches.

 For more information about our meals please call Chris Mitchison on 03 9428 0044 or email email@example.com.